-We are a Church made up of all sorts of people – from new born babies to retired folk in their 80s, single and married – lots of different backgrounds and stories.
+We are a Church made up of all sorts of people – from newborn babies to retired folk in their 80s, single and married – with lots of different backgrounds and stories.
 There is no such thing as a typical ChristChurch person.

 Who’s who at ChristChurch?

-The Church is led by a team of 4 Elders
+The Church is led by a team of 3 Elders.

 Simon Fry leads the team.
-He and his wife Anna and their four children joined ChristChurch from Kings Community Church Southampton in 2015.
+He, his wife Anna and their four children joined ChristChurch from Kings Community Church Southampton in 2015.

 Paul Tack has been an Elder at ChristChurch since 2007.
-He is married to Janet and they have four grown up children and two grandchildren.
+He is married to Janet and they have four grown-up children and four grandchildren.
 Paul is a senior manager for a leading Christian UK-based Charity.
-Paul gives a great deal of time pastoring people and developing the small group life of the Church
+Paul gives a great deal of time pastoring people and developing the life groups within the Church.

 The Legal and Financial aspects of Church life come under the auspices of the Trustees.
 The Church is a Charitable Company limited by guarantee (Hailsham Frontiers Charitable Trust Charity Number 1118740 & Company Number 6033909).
-The Trustees are Phil Reah (Chair), Steve Mewett, Sandra Coltman, Jenni Joyes and Jeff Tye
+The Trustees are Phil Reah (Chair), Steve Mewett, Sandra Coltman and Jeff Tye.

 Sam Kendall has been an Intern Pastor at ChristChurch since 2014.
-He is married to Hannah and together they are developing the Church’s work with teens and 20s.
+He is married to Hannah and are shortly expecting their first child.
+Together, Sam and Hannah are developing the Church’s work with teens and 20s.